Elektrobit/cominit/README.md

 Details on this feature will be given in the next chapter.

 ### Secure Storage
-`Secure Storage` is an encrypted volume that is initialized on the very first boot:
+`Secure Storage` is an encrypted LUKS volume that is initialized on the very first boot:
-On initial boot, cominit generates a unique encryption key for the Secure Storage volume.
+On initial boot, cominit generates a unique passphrase for the Secure Storage volume.
-This key is sealed by the TPM using a policy based on a specified list of PCR indices (i.e. `cominit.pcrSeal=10,11,12`).
+This passphrase is sealed by the TPM using a policy based on a specified list of PCR indices (i.e. `cominit.pcrSeal=10,11,12`).
-The TPM will only unseal the key if the PCR values exactly match those recorded at the time of sealing, ensuring that the data on the secure storage can only be accessed in a trusted system state.
+The TPM will only unseal the passphrase if the PCR values exactly match those recorded at the time of sealing, ensuring that the data on the secure storage can only be accessed in a trusted system state.
-On a successful unsealing cominit uses that key to activate the target partition (i.e. `cominit.crypt=/dev/sda6`) as a dm-crypt device and currently mounts it to /mnt.
+On a successful unsealing cominit uses that passphrase to open the target partition (i.e. `cominit.crypt=/dev/sda6`) as a LUKS volume and currently mounts it to /mnt.

 To activate `Secure Storage` and use this feature properly, three things should be taking care of:

   1. Kernel config: Must support dm-crypt and the used encryption algorithm.
-  1. Partition table: There must be a partition to store the sealed key to and a partition to be encrypted.
+  1. Partition table: There must be a partition to store the sealed passphrase to and a partition to be encrypted.
   1. Argument vector: Must contain the device nodes and the list of PCR indices.

 Currently cominit uses `aes-xts-plain64` for encryption.
 Therefor a minimal working kernel config is: